Server-side validation with Ktor

 Validating the requests

-All these issues can be fixed by validating the requests.
-We will use Akkurate coupled to Ktor request validation.
+All these issues can be fixed by validating the requests, first we need to set up our validator.

 Enhancing the DAO